Better Immigration Destination, Australia or Canada

 Germany is a top destination for educated workers, as it provides the Residence Permit for Job Seekers.
 There are two categories of German job applicant visas:

 This visa is specifically designed for professionals and permits a stay of up to six months, with the potential for an additional six months.
-Applicants must possess a university degree, confirmation of financial stability, health insurance, and a B2 level of proficiency in German in order to be eligible.
+Applicants must possess a university degree, confirmation of financial stability, health insurance, and a B2 level of proficiency in German to be eligible.
 The country’s robust economy and the high demand for qualified sectors render it an appealing choice.
 Nevertheless, there are significant factors to consider for individuals who are interested in beginning their career voyage in Germany, such as the language barrier and a competitive job market.

 2# Austria Job seeker VISA